docker/docs/compose/compose-file/index.md

 - `delay`: How long to wait between restart attempts, specified as a [duration](#specifying-durations) (default: 0).
 - `max_attempts`: How many times to attempt to restart a container before giving up (default: never give up).
-If the restart does not succeed within the configured `window`, this attempt doesn't count toward the configured `max_attempts` value.
+If the restart does not succeed outside the configured `window`, this attempt doesn't count toward the configured `max_attempts` value.
-  For example, if `max_attempts` is set to '2', and the restart fails on the first attempt, more than two restarts may be attempted.
+  For example, if `max_attempts` is set to '2', and the `window` is set to '120s', and the restart fails 5min after the first attempt, more than two restarts may be attempted.
 - `window`: How long to wait before deciding if a restart has succeeded, specified as a [duration](#specifying-durations) (default: decide immediately).